 Step 3: Links to Feedback Forms

-When creating message templates in your medical practice management system, don’t forget to add a link for patients to interact with you in a two-way fashion.
+When creating message templates in your medical practice management system, do not forget to add a link for patients to interact with you in a two-way fashion.
+Try adding options for the following:

 - Callback requests